 Is VTI A Good Investment?

 Yes.
 I believe VTI is a good investment.
+Suitable for a growth stock portfolio plus some investment income as a side benefit.

 Here are a few of my conclusions after completing this review of Vanguard’s Total Stock Market ETF: